SouthernMethodistUniversity/geospatialdata/sections/geospatialdata.md

 * How does it read your data?
 What kinds of data (metadata, administrative, geospatial) data is it looking at?
 * For todays lesson, our goal is *to make a map.*

+# A tool for geospatial analysis: ARC-GIS
+* ARC-GIS contains data *sources*, allows for *processing and analysis* of that data, and you can use it to create an *output* of maps.

 # A tool for mapping: Storymaps
 * [What does this tool allow you to do?](https://storymaps.arcgis.com/)
 * [Create A Rich Multimedia Narrative with ESRI Story Maps By Olivia Ildefonso, GC Digital Fellow](https://www.arcgis.com/apps/Cascade/index.html?appid=581c9883c9fa4bab8f8048eaa130a813)

 -----
 [<<< Previous](choose.md)| [Next >>>](continue.md)